Oh shiitake mushrooms

 The movie’s vision of espionage is kids comic book malarkey, where a “spy” is basically a global super-soldier who battles scheming villains.
 But it works well for the movie: The gadgets are prominent, varied and fun (though I could have used less of the electro-gum).
 There’s martial arts and slick outfits and a kickass score and a great villain base.

 The movie has some low-key intelligence, too, in the way that it depicts media and real-life intersecting, giving everything a mild satirical edge.
 I wanted even more from the Floop character, though, as the movie couldn’t decide how unhinged and dangerous to make him.
 (Also, if you’re going to make evil genius Pee-Wee, just cast Paul Reubens, cowards, as underrated as Alan Cummings is in general.)

-Also worth noting is the movie’s use of digital video and editing.
-A lot of the effects look primitive today, but Spy Kids as Robert Rodriguez’s digital video playground will be a recurring series theme.
+The movie was an early and influential adopter of digital video and editing.
+A lot of the effects look primitive today, but Spy Kids as Robert Rodriguez’s digital video playground would become a recurring series theme.

 It isn’t a flawless, timeless classic in the vein of something like Babe, though it’s not that far off.
 The script has some weird writing hiccups (Carmen sometimes acts 6, sometimes 16), and it very much operates on kiddie-movie logic in a hand-wave-the-details sort of way.
-But it’s got energy and heart, so it’s overall a damn fun watch.
+But it’s got energy and heart, so it’s overall a damn fun watch regardless your age.